radianthero/radianthero.github.io/_posts/2023-12-26-oceanfront6.md

 ## Yea yea, what about the art?

 Its coming don't worry.
-Overall I think it turned out well, and I'm fairly happy with it.
+Overall I think it turned out pretty well, and I'm fairly happy with it.
 I think Link's legs could have been more spread out but I quite liked the outcome as is.
 Take a look

 ![Poster for Oceanfront 6](/assets/images/of6.png)